mulebotte/Intermarket-Correlation-Study/README.md

 To run the code, you must install the yfinance module for python, pandas, and statsmodels.

 'Study-Data.ipynb' is a program that scrapes yields from the FRED website and asset prices from Yahoo Finance.
-It creates the necessary CSV files for data analysis
+It creates the necessary CSV files for data analysis.

 'Data-Analysis.ipynb' is a program that runs OLS regressions and rolling correlations for key relationships.

 'Historical-Analysis' uses historical data since 1985 to previous occurences of the trends found in 'Data-Analysis'.